Indianapolis Colts vs. Las Vegas Raiders NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Raiders stats and trends

-- In Las Vegas' 15 games this year, it has six wins against the spread.

-- So far this season, the Raiders have been installed as underdogs by a 5-point margin or more four times and are 3-1 ATS in those contests.
+- This year, the Raiders have an against-the-spread record of 3-1 in their four games as an underdog of 5 points or more.

-- Las Vegas' games this year have gone over the total in seven out of 15 opportunities (46.7%).
+- Las Vegas' games this season have hit the over on seven of 15 set point totals (46.7%).

-- When Las Vegas records more than 21.1 points, it is 5-1 against the spread and 6-0 overall.
+- Las Vegas is 5-1 against the spread and 6-0 overall in games when it scores more than 21.1 points.

-- Las Vegas is 5-2 against the spread and 6-1 overall when the team picks up more than 346.0 yards.
+- When Las Vegas churns out over 346.0 yards, the team is 5-2 against the spread and 6-1 overall.

-- This season the Raiders have 22 turnovers, nine fewer than the Colts have takeaways (31).

 Home and road insights

-- Indianapolis is 4-4 against the spread, and 4-4 overall, at home this season.
+- Indianapolis is 4-4 against the spread, and 4-4 overall, at home.

-- At home, as 5-point favorites or more, the Colts have two wins ATS (2-1).
+- The Colts have two wins ATS (2-1) as 5-point favorites or greater at home.

-- In eight games at home this year, Indianapolis has hit the over four times.
+- In four of eight home games this year, Indianapolis has hit the over.

-- The average point total in Colts home games this season is 48.1 points, 3.6 more than this contest's over/under (44.5).
+- The average point total in Colts home games this season is 48.1 points, 3.6 more than this outing's over/under (44.5).

-- Away from home, Las Vegas is 3-4 against the spread, and 4-3 overall.
+- In away games, Las Vegas is 4-3 overall and 3-4 against the spread.

-- In three of seven road games this year, Las Vegas has gone over the total.
+- This season, in seven road games, Las Vegas has hit the over three times.

 Powered by Data Skrive.